-- 2. A reduced grade (including "0" or "F") for the assignment - 3.
-A reduced grade (including "F") for the course - 4.
-Educational activities.
+2. A reduced grade (including "0" or "F") for the assignment

+3. A reduced grade (including "F") for the course

+4. Educational activities.
 Examples include, but are not limited to, referrals to improve future educational outcomes, tutoring regarding proper citation practices, development of an academic plan with the assistance of the Academic Center for Excellence, participation in ethics workshops, interviews with appropriate faculty or administrators, writing educational or reflective essays.
-Fees may be charged to cover the cost of educational activities. - 5.
-Restitution, letter of accountability, or other restorative acts. - 6.
-Disciplinary Probation a period of time during which any further violation of the Academic Honor Policy puts the student's status with the University in jeopardy.
-If the student is found "responsible" for another violation during the period of Disciplinary
+Fees may be charged to cover the cost of educational activities.

+5. Restitution, letter of accountability apology, or other restorative act

-Probation, serious consideration will be given to imposing a sanction of Suspension or Expulsion.
-Restrictions that may be placed on the student's activities during this time period include but are not limited to: participating in student activities; representing the University on athletic teams or in other leadership positions; and participating in practice for athletic or other competitions.
+6. Disciplinary Probation - a period of time during which any further violation of the Academic Honor Policy puts the student's status with the University in jeopardy.
+If the student is found "responsible" for another violation during the period of Disciplinary Probation, serious consideration will be given to imposing a sanction of Suspension, Dismissal, or Expulsion.
+Restrictions that may be placed on the student's activities during this time period include, but are not limited to: participating in student activities; representing the University on athletic teams or in other leadership positions; and participating in practice for athletic or other competitions.

+7. Suspension - Separation from the University for a specified period, not to exceed two years.

+8. Dismissal - Separation from the University for an indefinite period of time.
+Dismissal is considered a final sanction, but readmission is possible in some cases under documented exceptional circumstances.
+No consideration will be given to readmitting a dismissed student within the first three years after a dismissal is imposed.
+Dismissal is noted on the student transcript.

-- Suspension Separation from the University for a specified period, not to exceed two years. - Expulsion Separation from the University without the possibility of readmission.
-Expulsion is noted on the student transcript. - 9.
-Withholding of diplomas, transcripts, or other records for a specified period of time. - 10.
-Suspension of degree, in cases where an offense is discovered after the degree is posted. - 11.
-Revocation of degree, in cases where an offense is discovered after the degree is posted. - (Note that Dismissal has been deleted.) - (10) RECORDS
+8. Expulsion - Separation from the University without the possibility of readmission.
+Expulsion is noted on the student transcript.

+9. Withholding of diplomas, transcripts, or other records for a specified period of time.

+10. Suspension of degree, in cases where an offense is discovered after the degree is posted.

+11. Revocation of degree, in cases where an offense is discovered after the degree is posted.

+(10) RECORDS

 An Academic Honor Policy record results from a finding of "responsible" within all resolution routes described in this Policy.

 Records are kept in a confidential database and will be removed five years from the final decision in the case, except in instances described below.
 Students who have a single violation on their record and are within one year from graduating (determined and verified by official program-mapping documentation) may petition the FDA Office to request that their Academic Honor Policy record be removed from the confidential database.
 Requests may be sent to FDA-Faculty@fsu.edu, outlining what they have learned from their experience with the Academic Honor Policy.
 Requests to remove records of single violations early are not automatically approved.
 On the initial referral form submitted to the FDA Office (i.e., the Student-Instructor Agreement, Disputing the Sanction form, or Hearing Referral), the instructor may indicate whether they are supportive of the student being eligible for early record expungement-if the student does not incur a subsequent AHP offense.
 This written input from the instructor of record will be the primary consideration taken into account when the FDA Office determines whether a student's record will be expunged early.
 Records pertaining to egregious cases (see Pages 3-4) will not be removed at the student's request and will stay remain on file for five years.
 Records involving expulsion will be retained permanently.
-Records are maintained in a manner consistent with University record retention policy and in compliance with Florida Public Records Law
+Records are maintained in a manner consistent with University record retention policy and in compliance with Florida Public Records Law.